#217 Batter matters

 Sure, she dreams of taking over the bakery herself; she’s talented enough, and the little shop is the heartbeat of the small community where she lives.
 But Eva is a realist.
 She has no capital and no real entrepreneurial skills.
 It doesn’t matter how good her cookies are because money talks.

-But when her daughter Katie convinces Eva to enrol in some college courses as a mature student, it isn’t long before her horizons begin to look a little brighter.
+But when her daughter Katie convinces Eva to enroll in some college courses as a mature student, it isn’t long before her horizons begin to look a little brighter.
 Soon, what started as a pipe dream becomes something that just might be possible after all.

 With Katie’s help and the support of her teacher and classmates, Eva rolls up her sleeves and starts “from scratch.”
 It’s overwhelming at first, but little by little, Eva learns what she needs to bring her dream to fruition.
 And with knowledge, comes power!